BA (Hons)

 • Creativity, Design and Innovation - 15 credits

-• Performance Marketing - 30 credits
+• Performance Management - 30 credits

-• Relationship Marketing - 30 credits
+• Relationship Marketing - 30 credtis

 Modules

-Contemporary Issues in Event Management
+Contemporary Issues in Event Management 30 Credits

 This practical module will enable students to advance their digital and client relationship skills, as well as live event planning and delivery on behalf of an industry partner.
 This module will include exploration of modern management practices within the industry and the findings from client-based research.
 This module will also enable students to investigate a specific career path within the industry and begin preparation for their next step into employment within the industry or onto further study.